AlexHarn/bfrv1_icetray/tensor-of-inertia/resources/docs/index.rst

 Input Variables
 ^^^^^^^^^^^^^^^

-* Name - Name given to the fit the module adds to the event
+* Name - [DEFAULT='ti'] Name given to the fit the module adds to the event
 * InputSelection - OMResponse selector to use for input
-* InputReadout - Data Readout to use for input
+* InputReadout - [DEFAULT=RecoPulses] Data Readout to use for input
-* MinHits - Minimum number of hits needed for reconstruction
+* MinHits - [DEFAULT=3] Minimum number of hits needed for reconstruction
-* AmplitudeWeight - Weight applied to virtual masses in the reconstruction
+* AmplitudeWeight - [DEFAULT=1.0] Weight applied to virtual masses in the reconstruction

 `Code Details <../../doxygen/tensor-of-inertia/index.html>`_